InsNet: An Efficient, Flexible, and Performant Insertion-based Text Generation Model: Related Works and Background

-The core challenge for efficient training of insertion-based models is the position information encoding.
-We need to have a proper way to represent the position information changes as the context expands while making the representation incrementally computable so that we can amortize the encoding of the existing context.
-Our solution is largely inspired by the ideas of the XLNet family~\cite{yang2019xlnet,dai-etal-2019-transformer,shih2019xl}.
-Also, we take insertion transformer~\cite{stern2019insertion} as an important baseline.
-Therefore, we first review these two lines of work.

-\tinysection{Insertion Transformer} Insertion transformer~\cite{stern2019insertion} (IT-vanilla or simply IT) proposes a design for insertion-based text generation.
-In each step, a bi-directional encoder transformer is performed on the expanded sequence to compose the representation for each candidate slot in between every two consecutive positions.
-After such, an optimization process for the joint distribution of position-token is performed to support an insertion-based text generation.

-There are multiple variants of insertion transformer proposed in the original paper, varying in whether parallel prediction/decoding is enabled, how the model determines the termination of generation and how the model factorizes the text into a sequence of insertions.
-The probabilistic formulation for different variants of insertion transformer is slightly different.
-The common part of these variants is how each insertion is modeled in the \emph{step loss}.
-On step $t$ where a token $\token_{i \downarrow i+1}$ is inserted in between position $i$ and $i + 1$ of context $\known_t$, the \emph{log step likelihood} can be written as:
+\sidistoryline{detailed explanation of InsT and LevT} \tinysection{Insertion-based Models with Parallel Decoding} Insertion transformer~\citep{stern2019insertion} (InsT) proposes a design for insertion-based text generation.
+In each step, a bi-directional encoder transformer is performed on the partial sequence to compute the representation for each candidate slot between every two consecutive positions.
+Then, a model for the joint distribution of position-token is built to insert one or more token(s).
+Variants of InsT share the common atomic objective that models the \emph{step log-likelihood}.
+On step $t$ where a token $\token_{i \downarrow i+1}$ is inserted in slot $\position_{i\downarrow i+1}$ between position $i$ and $i + 1$ of context $\known_t$, the \emph{step log-likelihood} can be written as:

-where $Enc(\cdot)_i$ stands for the i-th position of bi-directional encoding of the sequence and $\oplus$ stands for vector concatenation.
-Note that since IT-vanilla adopts the original absolute positional encoding of transformers (as illustrated in Figure~\ref{fig:volatility_pos}), the representation of the generated sequence has to be \emph{completely re-encoded} after each step of context expansion to match the position changes of tokens.
+where $e(\cdot)_i$ stands for the i-th position of bi-directional encoding of the sequence and $\oplus$ stands for vector concatenation.
+InsT adopts the original absolute positional encoding of transformers, the representation of the generated sequence has to be \emph{completely re-encoded} after each step of context expansion to match the position changes of tokens.
 The expectation of the negative log step likelihood over all permitted context-insertion pairs at each step is computed as the \emph{step loss}.
 The step losses from the first step to the last one are summed up as the \emph{sequence loss}.

-\tinysection{Transformer-XL and XLNet} Transformer-XL~\cite{dai-etal-2019-transformer} proposes a powerful framework which supports \textit{relative position encoding} and truncated gradient propagation in transformer-based sequence models.
-In replacement of absolute positions that are tied to each token in the sequence, the spatial layout of the sequence is defined by a matrix that records a directed distance from the column token to the row token, as is illustrated in Figure~\ref{fig:absolute_versus_relative}.
-Here $-i/+i$ in each cell denotes \emph{``being $i$-units away on the left/right''}.
+Benefiting from the partially parallelized prediction of tokens, InsT can reduce the number of re-encoding steps to $\Theta(\log n)$.